 The Whale Museum's mission is to promote stewardship of whales and the Salish Sea ecosystem through education and research.
 The Whale Museum is a 501(c)3 nonprofit organization.
 Our tax id is 91-1007501.

-In 1976, the Moclips Cetological Society was founded to study the Southern Resident orcas.
+In 1976, The Whale Museum was founded to study the Southern Resident orcas.
 During the process, it was decided to create a museum to share research results with the general public.
 The first step was to find a building: space was rented on the second floor of the historic Odd Fellows Hall (built in 1892) in Friday Harbor on San Juan Island (Washington state), for a mere $75 a month.
 Decades later, the museum is still in the same location, but now occupies the entire building.

 For the next several months hundreds of volunteers worked miracles to refurbish the building and create exhibits for a grand opening during the summer of 1979.
 Ambitious museum workers and volunteers kept busy, and the early days of The Whale Museum fostered a series of projects and studies, including: